kingston-hackSpace/Multimeter/README.md

 **- Red probe → VCC pin of the sensor**

 - Results:
     - The display should show close to 5V (if powered from Arduino 5V) or 3.3V (if using 3.3V power).
-Instead, it shows 0V, then your sensor is not getting the power.
+If it shows 0 V, the sensor is not receiving power.
 Check proper wiring.

    - If the sensor *is* receiving the correct voltage but still doesn’t work, the sensor may be faulty.
 You should try replacing the sensor and/or checking your code.